nikija/public/content/users/commander/Settings/Users/Departments.md

 #### Orders from guests
 For every service in the hotel, you can assign the **Responsible Department** who may either receive notification within the Commander or to receive an e-mail whenever this particular service is ordered.
 For example the Front Office department will be notified whenever a booking comes into the Distributor or the F&B department is notified whenever a lunch or dinner is booked.<br/>
 You can set up the responsible departments when you go to settings of each service under the tab **Responsibilities**.
 To decide whether notification should be send or just an email, you tick the respective option under the tab **Options**.

+#### Good to know
+- Watch our [video](https://vimeo.com/197306861) regarding departments which will help you to better understand how to set them up properly.